razzmatazz/csharp-language-server/README.md

 See [CHANGELOG.md](CHANGELOG.md)

 # TODO list
+ - implement codeaction/resolve to make faster code action resolution for large projects
+ - intellisense/autocomplete does not always trigger where it should be
  - on-hover has issues:
     - symbol displayed/assembly is not the most appropriate in some contexts;
     - some tags are still not supported, like `<typeparam>`